The Best Home Barista Espresso Machine & Grinder Setups

 The successor to the popular Oscar, imaginatively named “Oscar 2” is much improved aesthetically, and has some improvements internally too.

-The manufacturer call the pre-infusion on the Oscar II “soft infusion”, I’m unsure if that’s just their way of saying pre-infusion or if they’re avoiding referring to it as pre-infusion as traditionally pre-infusion would be at line pressure, which would require a machine to be plumbed in, which would usually require a rotary pump.
+The manufacturer call the pre-infusion on the Oscar II “soft infusion”, I’m uncertain if that’s just their way of saying pre-infusion or if they’re avoiding referring to it as pre-infusion as traditionally pre-infusion would be at line pressure, which would require a machine to be plumbed in, which would usually require a rotary pump.

 Check Price - Shop Coffee

-It’s an E61 group machine with a shot lever, as with the Classika PID, and it has a 2.8 L water tank, a drip tray capacity of just over 1 Litre, a dedicated water spout, two pressure gauges (pump pressure and boiler pressure), and extremely high quality weight balanced portafilters (you get two with this machine).
+It’s an E61 group machine with a shot lever, as with the Classika PID, and it has a 2.8 L water tank, a drip tray capacity of simply over 1 Litre, a dedicated water spout, two pressure gauges (pump pressure and boiler pressure), and extremely high quality weight balanced portafilters (you get two with this machine).

 Dual Boiler Espresso coffee Machines